Professor, Department of Near and Middle Eastern Civilizations, University of Toronto

 Steve is director of excavations of the Tayinat Archaeological Project (Turkey).
 His work focuses on the development of complex and urban societies in the Near East, and

 inter-regional interactions in the Bronze and Iron Ages.
 Steve uses GIS and remote sensing, geomorphology as well as ceramic petrography to investigate the interplay between settlement, land use and economy.

 Archaeology Lab Collections Manager/Lab Technician, Department of Near & Middle Eastern Civilizations, University of Toronto

 Stanley specializes in the study of ancient ceramic technologies of the Bronze and Iron Age in the southern Levant through the use of macroscopic, petrographic and chemical analysis.
 His research interests focus on the ceramic industry of Central Jordan during the Early Bronze Age.

-Associate Professor, Department of Classical, Near Eastern and Religious Studies, University of British Columbia
+Assistant Professor, Department of Classics, Religion and Near Eastern Studies, University of British Columbia

 Professor, Department of Computer Science, University of Toronto

 Eugene co-directs the Dynamic Graphics Project, or DGP, at the University of Toronto.
 His research interests include most aspects of realistic computer graphics, including computer animation, modeling natural phenomena, and illumination, as well as strong interests in internet based imaging, image repositories, software systems and parallel algorithms.

 Shawn trained in Roman archaeology but has become over the years a digital archaeologist and digital humanist.
 His teaching explores historical methods and digital history at all levels, and he keeps an open lab notebook of his research and experiments in digital history and archaeology at his research blog, www.electricarchaeology.ca.